daranzolin/funcreporter/README.md

 [![Travis build status](https://travis-ci.org/daranzolin/funcreporter.svg?branch=master)](https://travis-ci.org/daranzolin/funcreporter)
 <!-- badges: end -->

-The goal of funcreporter is to interface with your parameterized Rmarkdown templates in a more intimiate (and funky) fashion.
+The goal of funcreporter is to interface with your parameterized Rmarkdown templates in a more intimate (and funky) fashion.
 Namely, via the `funcreporter()` function.
 This means loops and automation, coding instead of clicking.

 ## Installation